Advocacy: Take action today

 Personal visits and emails are often effective means of communicating your positions.
 Whether in the form of visits, written communication or phone calls, each advocacy method has a certain protocol that should be followed for the greatest impact.
 Knowing the best methods of advocacy could make a difference.

 In addition to their Washington office, each member of Congress has an office in their home district or state where they receive visitors by appointment.
-Here are “5 Ps” to help your visit go smoothly.
-Click here to read this guide as a printable PDF document.
+Click here to read the “5 Ps for Lobbying a Member of Congress” guide as a printable PDF document.

 A letter and an email should be equally formal.